hiabhinavvv/VectoRead/readme.md

 ## ⚙️ Getting Started: Local Setup

-Follow these steps to get the entire application running on your local machine.
+Follow these steps to get the entire application running on your local machine or computer.

 ### Prerequisites
 -   Git